MRCIEU/BIOMAP_ad_ewas/README.md

 - [cohort_name]_AD_ewas_summary_stats_no_cc.csv

 # 3b.
 EWAS adjusting for cell counts
-Please run script conventional-ewas-AD-cc.R in this repository (xxx)
+Please run script conventional-ewas-AD-cc.R in this repository (https://github.com/MRCIEU/BIOMAP_ad_ewas/blob/main/scripts/conventional-ewas-AD-cc.R)

 In the output file names at the start of the script, please add you cohort name in place of [cohort_name]